catarina-mtpires/data-science/Fitbit/data overview.md

 - Heart rate variability is the variation in the time between heartbeats and it can reveal if the user is ready to take on a challenging workout or need to focus on recovery.

 Daily readiness Score data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- date of the score;
+- Date of the score;
-- final score level (1 value per day);
+- Final score level (1 value per day);
-- normalized scores of sleep, fitness fatigue, and heart rate variabilities components.
+- Normalized scores of sleep, fitness fatigue, and heart rate variabilities components.

 ### Active Zone Minutes

 Sense uses active zone minutes to track the user's time in a heart-pumping activity, having a goal of 150 minutes of moderate activity or 75 minutes of intense activity per week.
 Sense adds Active Zone Minutes for time spent in the fat burn, cardio, or peak heart rate zones, which are personalized based on the user's fitness level and age.

 Active zone minutes data extracted from Fitbit are in the <i>.json</i> format and contain:
-- date;
+- Date;
-- total number of minutes spent in each zone (sedentary, light activity, moderate activity, and intense activity).
+- Total number of minutes spent in each zone (sedentary, light activity, moderate activity, and intense activity).

 ### VO2 Max